teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 **See also, King Kong v.
 Donkey Kong**

-In a somewhat similar case, Universal sued Nintendo in 1982, and alleging that Donkey Kong was merely a copy of King Kong.
-One notable difference is that this was a **trademark** case, not a copyright case.
-Universal basically argued that Donkey Kong was so similar to King Kong that consumers would mistakenly believe there was some association between the two companies. in this case is that accused Nintendo of stealing King  for allegedly copying
+In a somewhat similar case, Universal sued Nintendo alleging that Donkey Kong was merely a copy of King Kong.
+Note that this was a **trademark** case, not a copyright case.
+Universal argued that Donkey Kong was so similar to King Kong that consumers would mistakenly believe there was some association between the two companies.
+Universal lost.

 The court starts off with a wonderful description of the game: